diamantidis/diamantidis.github.io/_posts/2020-03-28-introduction-to-open-source-licenses.md

 I wanted to fix this but the problem was that I had no clue what each license means and how to choose one for my repository.
 As a result, I started to search and read more about Open Source licenses and in this post, I will try to document my learnings, in an attempt to help others who have the same problem and also have a post that could act as a future reference for myself.

 > Disclaimer: I am not a lawyer, so handle the following with care.
-If I have any error, misunderstanding or you have any suggestion, you can either contact me on [Twitter], fill an [issue] on GitHub or fork the [project] and submit a pull request against the [source] branch. :smiley:
+If I have any error, misunderstanding or you have any suggestion, you can either contact me on [X], fill an [issue] on GitHub or fork the [project] and submit a pull request against the [source] branch. :smiley:

 ## Introduction